courses-at-nju-by-hfwei/algorithm-ta-tutorial/alg-ta-by-years/alg-ta-2019/20190412-alg-tutorial-math/README.md

 - [ ] mma demonstration and recommendation

 ## Suggestions
-- A litter faster
+- A little faster
-- A litter deeper
+- A little deeper
 - More problems